 Prepare Your Home for Renters

-To attract high-quality tenants, you need to ensure that your property is in good condition and ready for renters.
+To attract high-quality tenants, you need to ensure that your rental house is in good condition and ready for renters.
 This might involve repairs or upgrades, such as fixing leaks, painting walls, or installing new appliances.
 You should ensure that the property is clean and well-maintained inside and out prior to renting.

 Family of three packing moving boxes together